SuperSonicSites/WCC/content/_index.md

 testimonial6: "Dave Schofield"
 testimonial6_desc: "Eye Watch Services"
 testimonial6_site: ""
-testimonial6__desc: "West coast connect has never let me down,from a hot tub too a small xmas gift or even a 20 ft metal gate!
+testimonial6__desc: "Westcoast Connect has never let me down,from a hot tub too a small xmas gift or even a 20 ft metal gate!
 Very impressed with the family friendly feel!
 Fast on time service!
 West coast connect has you covered with 3 trucks a day.
 Very happy customer here no need to go anywhere else!"
 ---